 The work by Telesto consisted of updating and verifying an electronic database of drillhole data from logs, performing a statistical analysis on the drillhole data and creating a resource model.
+The project was also examined for potential economic viability relative to the stated resources.
 Telesto also presents their interpretations and conclusions in this report.